Peanut Butter Green Smoothie

 If the thought of drinking kale, spinach, collard greens and swiss chard makes you cringe, please don’t leave just yet!
-I promise that you can make them taste good and they’ll make you feel good too!
+I promise that you can create green smoothies that actually taste good and they’ll make you feel good too!

-I’ve always liked green smoothies but never tried drinking them on a regular basis until recently.
+To be honest, I’ve always liked green smoothies, but never tried drinking them on a regular basis until recently.

-Greens are high in calcium, magnesium, iron, potassium, phosphorous, zinc and vitamins A, C, E and K. They are crammed with fiber, folic acid, chlorophyll and many other micronutrients and phytochemicals.
-I recommend buying organic greens whenever possible, but also remember that eating non-organic greens is better than not eating any greens at all!
+I’m sure you’ve heard that greens are good for you, but did you know that greens are high in calcium, magnesium, iron, potassium, phosphorous, zinc and vitamins A, C, E and K?
+They’re also crammed with fiber, folic acid, chlorophyll and many other micronutrients and phytochemicals.
+The benefits of leafy greens are amazing.
+Here are a few:

 - Blood purification